 - Lifestyle perks, like discounted gym memberships or movie tickets.

 While you may lose some incentives from your old insurer, you might gain some new ones that suit you better by switching.

 Eligible rebates still apply

-Any rebate you receive for your current policy will still apply to your new policy.
-So if you’re currently enjoying a yearly rebate at tax time, you should continue to do so – provided your income and age hasn’t changed.
+Any Australian Government rebate you received for your old policy will still apply to your new health insurance policy, provided your eligibility hasn’t changed and you choose to claim the rebate as a discount on your premiums.
+If you’re currently enjoying a lower premium or a yearly rebate at tax time, you can continue to do so, provided your income and age threshold hasn’t changed.

 Through our online comparison service, you can compare policies from a range of health funds to see if a new policy could better meet your needs.

 When you’ve found a new policy that you think is a better fit, the next step is to join, which is a quick and easy process.
 You’ll need to provide your new insurer with the name of your previous health fund and possibly your membership number.
 They will also require your Medicare card number, which will allow your new fund to apply for your Australian Government rebate, provided you have given them permission to.